li-emily/Final_Project/README.md

 * May overfit if data is messy due to adding more decision trees to the algorithm for the best result.

 **Why We Chose Our Model
-* Our final question based on our available data was to predict a binary outcome: would these certain factors cause death from COVID-19.
-Thus random forest was a good model to choose.
+* Our final question based on our available data was: Would these certain factors predispose patients to mortality from COVID-19?
+* The random forest model would fit the parameters needed to predict a binary outcome.

 **Our Model at Work**

 ![Image](Resources/Image.png)

 ## Technology Used:
-We used a variety of technologies to complete our project, which are shown in the link below:
+We used an array of software and analytic tools to complete our project.
+These resources are depicted and elaborated upon in the link below:

 https://github.com/li-emily/Final_Project/blob/main/planning/technology.md

 ## Visualizations:

 The tableau visuals that range from population, COVID-19 cases, deaths and vaccinations can be seen in the link below:

 * https://github.com/li-emily/Final_Project/blob/main/Visuals/visualizations.md